admiralbolt/skrim/README.md

 * Adjusted defense level 50 skill and defense scaling ability.
 * Slightly reduced the xp gained from iron & gold

+### Quality of Life
+* Changed the armor overlay to look slick when you have >20 armor.
+* Changed the health overlay to look slick when you have >20 health.
+* Your chances of finding an artifact are now slightly greater than the chance you get struck by lightning IRL before finding an artifact.

 Version 1.1.5
 -------------
 ### I'm so sorry